Epoxy-Grouted Dowels

 Soil/Rock Conditions

-Epoxy bonds best to clean, dry rock or concrete.
-Wet holes may require special formulations or cement grout alternative.
+Resin bonds best to clean, dry rock or concrete.
+Wet substrates require moisture-tolerant epoxy formulations or selection of cement grout instead.

 Groundwater